 |2008||After 11 years at the Havy, the Club moves its social base to the Hackney Hotel.
 C Grade wins its first premiership in Division C4.|

 |2009||Club moves its social base to the Alma Tavern, signing up Crows legends Mark Ricciuto & Tony Modra to play.
 Club wins all three premierships for the first time.|

 |2011||C Grade becomes the first side to win four premierships in a row.|

 |2013||Club moves its social base back to the Hackney Hotel.|

-The Club wins its first ever Division 1 Premiership in its 90th Year Celebration.
+Club enters a sixth team and wins its first ever Division 1 Premiership in its 90th anniversary year celebration.

 Today our season commences in March/April and the finals are in September/October, if you would like to play in a friendly competition please get in touch, we can accommodate all ages and abilities.
 The Club’s home oval is at “Princes Park” (Park 9), located off Bundeys Road, North Adelaide and we practice on the oval on Tuesday, Wednesday and Thursday evenings, starting around 6:00 p.m.
-Post match festivities are held in the Front Bar at the Hackney Hotel, 95 Hackney Road, Hackney.
-The Club has 4 teams in Division 1, Division 1 Reserve, Division C1 and Division C5.
+Post match festivities are held in the Main Bar at the Sussex Hotel, 68 Walkerville Terrace, Walkerville.
+The Club has 4 teams in Division 1, Division 1 Reserve, Division C1 and Division C8.